borcun/pubsub/README.md

 ### About Library

-It is a small publisher-subscriber library, which is developed on Fedora OS for Intel x64 architecture.
+It is a small publisher-subscriber library, which is developed on Fedora OS for AMD x64 architecture.
-The library includes four important concepts:
+The library includes four important components:

  1. Message
- 2. MessageFactory
+ 2. Topic
+ 3. TopicFactory
- 3. Publisher & Subscriber
+ 4. Publisher & Subscriber
- 4. Message Service

-Message is the basic data model, which exists from topic, time label and payload fields.
-The topic is a string and must be unique within your projects.
-It is used to make Message instance as unique either.
+Message is the basic data model, which exists time label and payload fields.
 The time label is struct timeval instance of the any UNIX system.
 It is used to reveal the time when the payload of Message instance is set.
-Therefore, it is set once the payload is set.
-The last field, the payload is data part of Message instance.
-It's designed as a string like topic.
+Therefore, it should be set once the payload is set.
+The payload is data part of Message instance.

+Topic is a context which includes subscribers and are connected to many publishers.
+Each topic instance has unique ID value that is used to store topics created by TopicFactory.
+Since publishers more than one may have merely one topic, topic functionality must be thread-safe.
+Its publishing function is protected by using locking mechanism.

-MessageFactory is a class that is designed as both factory and singleton design patterns.
-It generates custom messages according to topic given by developer and stores the messages into a message list.
+TopicFactory is a class that is designed as both factory and singleton design patterns.
+It generates topics, and stores them into a topic list to prevent regeneration.
-Storing the messages into a message list, it can check any willness of regeneration of any message.
 Therefore, it can provides uniqueness of each message.

 Publisher and Subscriber classes are communication components of the library.
 Knowing from observer design pattern, these components provides event-based communication instead of polling mechanism.
 Sharing data between them is Message intances.
-Message instances created by MessageFactory are shared from one publisher to many subscribers, which are connected together within special context.

 Publisher and Subscriber classes are interfaces for the communication.
 Although Subscriber is an abstract class in terms of C++ terminology, Publisher is concrete class.
 Developer can use Publisher class as it's present, but inheriting it as well like does for Subscriber classes is recommended.
 Subscriber class includes a pure virtual function called onReceived.
 Its aim is being used as a callback by developer.

-MessageService class exists from one Message instance, one Publisher instance and many Subscriber instances.
-After setting fields of a MessageService instance, you can execute it to perform message delivering according to publish-subscribe principle.